-The Group has adequate capital resources to meet its strategic objectives and finance its day-to-day operations.
+The Company has adequate capital resources to implement strategic objectives and to finance its day-today operations.

-The Group finances its investments (both acquisitions of new properties as well as extension of the existing logistics parks) with the Group's own resources and long-term borrowings, including credit facilities, non-bank borrowings and issues of commercial paper.
+Investment projects are implemented through special purpose vehicles in which the Company holds equity interests.
+The Company finances its investments (both acquisitions of new properties as well as extension of the existing logistics resources) from the Group's own resources and long-term borrowings, including credit facilities and non-bank borrowings.

-The Group assumes that the share of debt financing in the financing of the planned projects will be approximately 70%.
+The Company's assumption is that the share of debt financing in the financing of the planned projects will be approximately 70%.

-3. 6 Non-recurring factors and events with a bearing on the consolidated financial result for the 12 months ended 31 December 2022
+3. 6 Non-recurring factors and events with a bearing on the separate financial result for the financial year

-In the six months ended 30 June 2022, there were no non-recurring factors or events that would have a material effect on the consolidated profit or loss for the financial period.
+In 2023, there were no non-recurring factors or events that would have a material effect on the separate profit or loss for the financial period.